the-red-feather/thesis/assessments/P2/P2-prototype.md

 Like Docker, it can be used to run foreign software in a save, containerized manner (SOURCE: DOCKER, WASI).
 This is one of the reasons why wasm is also supported by most major browsers, making it the 4th type of 'code' to run in a browser, alongside javascript, css and html.

 This means that all existing libraries written in any language are now able to be distributed by the web, enabling applications which are both powerful and accessible.
 The Google Earth web application uses WebAssembly for example (SOURCE: Google Earth).
 This way, the C++ codebase used for the desktop application could be re-used and repurposed for the web, instead of starting over again.

+[DIAGRAM: EXPLAINING CONCEPTS OF WASM]

 <br>--- *FAIR*